 The Industrial Revolution in the United States saw many needs for asbestos.
 Given the minerals’ resistance to heat and flame, asbestos fibers added to insulation and other products used in steam locomotives, automobiles, commercial and residential buildings, and more.
 The flexible characteristics of asbestos fibers added to their binding and strengthening capabilities.
 Eventually, the substance would be used in over 3,000 commercial products in America.

-Despite the benefits that many individuals saw in asbestos, researchers began documenting illness and death among those living in asbestos mining towns and factories in the 1900's.
+Despite the benefits that many individuals saw in asbestos, researchers began documenting illnesses and deaths among those living in asbestos mining towns and factories in the 1900’s.

 In 1989, the U.S. EPA banned asbestos, but it was over-turned when industry groups appealed.
 Today, asbestos is still not banned in America, and many countries continue to mine, import, and export it for commercial use.
 The World Health Organization estimates that 125,000,000 people are exposed to asbestos in the workplace today; meaning the devastating diseases that come with exposure will continue to affect the world for some time to come.